 The COVID-19 pandemic created a business environment unlike any other, with shuttered businesses for some operations such as restaurants and gyms and a boom for others like grocery stores and delivery services.
 Unfortunately, cybercriminals also experienced a boom.
 As the disruption from the pandemic slowly wanes and the new year approaches, companies wonder what the future of cybersecurity holds.

-Ron Pelletier, Founder and Chief Customer Officer at Pondurance, shares his top 10 cybersecurity predictions for 2022 in The Security Ledger Spotlight podcast with host Paul Roberts.
+Ron Pelletier, Founder and Chief Customer Officer at Pondurance, shares his top 10 cybersecurity insights and predictions for 2022 in The Security Ledger Spotlight podcast with host Paul Roberts.
 As a sneak peek, here are three of Ron’s predictions:

 Natural disasters will increase cyber risk.

 Cybercriminals are always looking for ways to increase their chances for a successful attack.
 Natural disasters provide the perfect opportunity for them to attack while the target is distracted.

 “If you have the natural distraction that a kinetic event like an earthquake, a flood, a fire might offer, you’re going to see the bad actors swoop in to try to take advantage of and exploit people or systems when their guard is down or when they’re looking the other way,” says Ron.